git-town/git-town/website/src/introduction.md

 # High-level CLI for Git

-_Git is not a version control system but a framework for building your own custom version control system._

-Git Town solves the problem that using the Git CLI correctly is so cumbersome and repetitive that almost nobody uses Git correctly.
-Git Town provides additional Git commands that make creating, synchronizing, shipping, and cleanup of Git branches efficient.
-Supports mono-repos and stacked changes.
+Git Town solves the problem that using the Git CLI correctly is cumbersome and repetitive and therefore almost nobody uses Git correctly.

+That's not a design flaw of Git.
+Git is not a version control system, it's an intentionally generic framework for creating many different types of version control workflows.

+Git Town is automation for the most commonly used version control workflow: contributing to a centralized code repository.
+Git Town lets you use Git the way you do right now and provides additional Git commands to create a variety of branch types, keep them in sync with each other, and ship them.

 <br>
 <p align="center">